 - You will observe 2 different sessions with veteran tutors.

-- The LS Coordinator will set up a day/time for you to observe a veteran tutor.
+- The LS Coordinator will set up days/times for you to observe these sessions.

 - Arrive 5 minutes before the start of your observation.

-- Let the ULC Front Desk Staff know you have an observation and give the name of the veteran tutor.
+- Let the ULC Front Desk Staff know you are to attend an observation and give the name of the veteran tutor.

 - Make sure that the tutor asks the tutee for permission for you to observe.

 - In the tutoring room, try to sit behind the tutee in order to minimize disruption.

 - Remember that the content of the session is less important than your understanding of the tutor/tuee interaction and how a tutor manages the session.